ZoneAlarm Antivirus Review 2025: Is Your Digital Life Fortified?

 Firewall

-ZoneAlarm does include a firewall and you can view the settings by selecting the Firewall button on the main dashboard.
+ZoneAlarm includes a firewall.
+You can view the settings by selecting the Firewall button on the main dashboard.
 The firewall is automatically enabled when you download the software.

 ZoneAlarm firewall settings